Advancing Integrity in Medical Education

 The following resources and opportunities are available:

-American Medical Student Association's PharmFree Scorecard 2013: A tool for evaluating institutions' conflict-of-interest policies annually.
-(The 2014 version will be revised and expanded to include teaching hospitals.)
+American Medical Student Association's Scorecard 2014: A tool for evaluating institutions' conflict-of-interest policies annually.
+(The 2014 version was revised and expanded to include teaching hospitals).

 Expert task force on medical conflicts of interest: A team of leaders in the medical institutions that will create policy recommendations for medical schools and teaching hospitals, which will appear in various publications.

 National grand rounds: Events with expert speakers who share their experiences on conflict-of-interest topics.

 (Lectures are Web-archived, and free continuing medical education credits are available.)

 Tool kits: Customizable materials that can help institutions improve their conflict-of-interest policies.